ohamawi/projects/Python Projects/Flask Web Application/Readme.md

 Finance Tracker:

-  The ability to create and edit transactions and incomes
+  The ability to create and edit transactions and incomes [COMPLETE]

-  The ability to choose the dates of a transaction instead of the current date being automatically the only one available
+  The ability to choose the dates of a transaction instead of the current date being automatically the only one available [COMPLETE]

-  The ability to save unique entries for the user, which would allow several users on the platform at once
+  The ability to save unique entries for the user, which would allow several users on the platform at once [COMPLETE]

+Journal